Telehealth Models for Increasing Access to Behavioral and Mental Health Treatment

 ROCKS program offers a range of telebehavioral health services to rural children and

 their families.
-Providers from University of Kansas connect with children and their families through
+Providers from the University of Kansas connect with children and their families through

 live-video telehealth at schools and primary care practices, including community health centers.